novuhq/novu/docs/docs/notification-center/FAQ.md

 <details>
  <summary>How to create a new feed and add notification to that feed?</summary>

 Add an in-app step in a workflow.
 Click on the step to edit.
-A new edit notification template page will appear.
+A new workflow editor page will appear.
 Scroll down.
 There you will find an option <b>Add New Feed</b>.
 You can either create new feed or add this template to existing feeds.

 </details>